tube0013/tube_gateways/README.md

 ## Getting up and Running

 ## ZHA
-*For EFR32 Gateways see specific insturctions for config file* https://github.com/tube0013/tube_gateways/tree/main/tube_zb_gw_efr32
+*For EFR32 Gateways see specific insturctions for config file* visit product page

 1. Connect the gateway to a ethernet cable which has access you your local network.
 2. Power on the gateway with a micro usb cable and power supply.
 The link lights on the ethernet port will start blinking as it tries to negotiate a connection with your home network router.